scylladb/scylladb/docs/operating-scylla/nodetool-commands/_common/stats-output.rst

 ------------------------------------------------  ---------------------------------------------------------------------------------
 Write Count                                       The total number of writes since last boot
 ------------------------------------------------  ---------------------------------------------------------------------------------
-Write Latency                                     The average read latency
+Write Latency                                     The average write latency
 ------------------------------------------------  ---------------------------------------------------------------------------------
 Pending Flushes                                   Number of flushes that start but did not finished yet
 ------------------------------------------------  ---------------------------------------------------------------------------------